devon-mar/TypePals/README.md

 <message/request> | Message the bot with any messages/requests to be sent out to others
-/read | Look at others' messages/requests and reply to them as you like /responses | View responses to your messages/requests /help | Brings up a quick menu to remind you of commands
+/read | Look at others' messages/requests and reply to them as you like /responses | View responses to your messages/requests /responses images | View responses on a jpg which looks like a letter /help | Brings up a quick menu to remind you of commands

 ## Setup 🔨